RTÉ.ie: Online activities

-The News and Current Affairs Independent Business Unit is branded online, as on radio and television as RTÉ News.
-The news site was launched in 1998, with its own dedicated journalists.
+The RTÉ News and Current Affairs independent business unit is branded as RTÉ News.
+The news site was launched in 1998.
 This section of the site offers access to all the news programmes broadcast by RTÉ on radio and on television.
-The archive offers streaming, in various quality back to 1999.
 The site employs sectioning of news items, poll features, numerous microsites such as for general elections, referendums, and throughout the national budget.
+It also provides business news which commenced in 2001 as OnBusiness, which is now RTÉ Business.